-93. The policies and programmes proposed to increase London's tree canopy cover are a positive addition to the draft LES.
-The role of the boroughs in increasing London's tree canopy cover is currently unclear within the draft LES and could require increased resources in relation to ongoing maintenance costs.
-Boroughs are also concerned that where an old tree needs to be removed because it is dying or dead, the new tree planted leads to a reduction in tree canopy cover, even if the new tree is a more suitable tree for the location, for example a pavement.
+95. London Councils see the ambition of increasing London's tree canopy cover as a positive addition to the draft LES in principle.
+However, the role of the boroughs in increasing London's tree canopy cover is currently unclear within the draft LES and could require increased resources in relation to ongoing maintenance costs.
+Boroughs are also concerned that where an old tree needs to be removed because it is dying or dead, the new tree planted leads to a reduction in tree canopy cover, even if the new tree is a more suitable tree for that particular location.
 Boroughs should not be criticised for replacing trees as necessary, and keeping the existing level of canopy cover is already a challenge.
 We therefore think a 10 per cent increase is highly ambitious.